97westgate/slackdo/README.md

 # Slackdo Bot

-A simple Slack bot that monitors messages and detects todo items using OpenAI's GPT-3.5.
+A simple Slack bot that monitors messages and detects todo items using OpenAI's GPT-4 Turbo.

 ## Prerequisites